drupalprojects/apachesolr/README.txt

  - apachesolr_cron_mass_limit: update or delete at most this many documents in each Solr request, such as when making {apachesolr_search_node} consistent with {node}.

+ - apachesolr_index_user: Define with which user you want the index process to happen.

 Troubleshooting
 --------------